-- 9.1.7.2.
-A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who has not attained his/her nineteenth (19th) birthday, is not covered for benefits as an employee, and is not on active duty as a member of the armed forces. - 9.1.7.3.
+- 9.1.6.2.
+A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who has not attained his/her nineteenth (19th) birthday, is not covered for benefits as an employee, and is not on active duty as a member of the armed forces. - 9.1.6.3.
 A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who is at least nineteen (19) years of age but less than twenty-five (25) years of age (less than twenty-three [23] years of age for optional dependent life insurance), is primarily dependent upon the unit member for support and maintenance, and attends an accredited college, university, or vocational/technical school as a full-time student.
-The vocational/technical school must be approved by the State Department of Education.

-9.1.7.4.
-A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who is at least nineteen (19) years of age, is primarily dependent upon the unit member for support and maintenance, and is incapable of self-sustaining employment because of mental retardation or physical handicap incurred prior to age nineteen (19).
+The vocational/ technical school must be approved by the State Department of Education. - 9.1.6.4.
+A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who is at least nineteen (19) years of age, is primarily dependent upon the unit member for support and maintenance, and is incapable of self-sustaining employment because of mental retardation or physical handicap incurred prior to age nineteen (19). - 9.1.6.5 For the purpose of this section, filing of a Declaration of Domestic Partnership with the Secretary of State of California is considered equivalent to legal marriage.
+Where a Declaration has been filed by an employee and their domestic partner and is considered to be in effect under state law, the term "legal spouse" shall be considered applicable, and supersede references to "domestic partner", except as it applies to federal COBRA eligibility.
+Current state law allows Declarations from same sex domestic partners.
+It also allows Declarations to be filed by opposite sex domestic partners where one or both are over sixty-two (62) years old and meet the eligibility requirements for old age benefits under the Social Security Act.